United Kingdom

 Pre-travel preparation

 Schedule your appointment six to eight weeks before departure for any required vaccines and to discuss individual risk factors or planned outdoor activities.
-Review travel insurance to cover medical care, hospitalisation, and evacuation, and carry sufficient medications with copies of prescriptions.
+Review travel insurance and carry sufficient medications with copies of prescriptions.
 Stay updated with official travel advice during your trip for a safe and healthy visit.

 Food and water hygiene